Getting the Most Out of Auggie

 SectionPrimary Purpose

-Perception SummaryExecutive-level framing
+Perception SummaryExecutive-level framing — the headline, not the verdict

-Themes & TensionsCore customer conflicts
+Themes & TensionsCore customer friction points and strategic conflicts

-Opportunity SignalsHypotheses for exploration
+Opportunity SignalsHypotheses for exploration, not marching orders

 Rule of Thumb: No single section should drive decisions on its own.
 Insights emerge from patterns across sections.